ChiaraBi/invenio-oauth2server/docs/overview.rst

 Obtaining an access token
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In the case where the client request an access token is the resource owner,
+In the case where the client requesting an access token is the resource owner,
 the token will allow all permissions the user would have by providing his
 username and password credentials.
 For example to use a personal access token
 to send REST API requests, the procedure is the following: